TetrisBattle/Arduino-Project-Fitness/README.md

 # Fitness-Arduino-Project
-This project is written in finnish.
+This project is written in C++, using finnish words.

 This is an arduino project.
 It was designed to be used on wrist with LCD touchscreen.